-MINNEAPOLIS — An insurer wrote a letter to a Minnesota federal court on June 8 to inform it that a settlement agreement has been reached in a breach of contract lawsuit arising from an alleged failure to reimburse unpaid defense costs in a settlement of an underlying workers’ compensation claim after reinsurance initially provided coverage (Berkley Risk Administrators Co.
+MINNEAPOLIS — Following a settlement, a Minnesota federal judge on Sept.
+7 dismissed all claims, counterclaims and causes of action in a breach of contract lawsuit over an alleged failure to reimburse unpaid defense costs over an underlying workers’ compensation claim after reinsurance initially provided coverage (Berkley Risk Administrators Co.
 LLC, et al. v.
 National Union Fire Insurance Company of Pittsburgh, PA, No. 17-04765, D. Minn.).

 NEW YORK — A plaintiff in a proposed class action on Sept.
 7 opposed a life insurer’s motion to dismiss his New York federal court lawsuit alleging breach of policies by the unlawful increase of the premium costs to recoup costs associated with an acquisition (Derek Fan, et al. v.
 Phoenix Life Insurance Co., et al., No. 18-01288, S.D.
 N.Y.).